JIV-DLS/prog-web-server-client/README.md

 ## How to start the project
-Run the following commands to start the backend:
+Run the following commands to start the :

-In a separate terminal run this command to start docker : docker run -it -p 27016:27016 mongo
+In a separate terminal run this command to start the MongoDb server in local :

+    $ docker run -it -p 27016:27017 mongo

+After that open a new terminal and run the following commands to start the backend:

     $ git clone https://github.com/JIV-DLS/prog-web-server-client.git
     $ cd backend